3rd Edda Awards

-The 3rd Edda Awards were held on 11 November 2001 at Broadway Night Club in Reykjavik.
+The 3rd Edda Awards were held on 11 November 2001 at Broadway Night Club in Reykjavík.
 The awards were hosted by actress Edda Heiðrún Backman and singer Valgeir Guðjónsson.
 The show was broadcast live on RÚV.

 Short films were also included for the first time in the Best television program (staged).
 As in the previous awards the public was given the right to vote online in all categories.
 The academy had 70% say in the results and the public 30%.
 Except for the Best Television Personality which the public had 100% say in the results.

 The film Mávahlátur received most nominations, ten in all, and won six awards.